 *Changes made in the new Freestyle program are a bit controversial, which we discuss in the reasons for negative Weight Watchers reviews below.

-While all WW plans include OnlinePlus, (and Freestyle) you may want to consider adding the personal interaction and motivation that you get by adding Meetings or Personal Coaching.
-Here’s what each of the Weight Watchers plans offer:
+While all WW FreeStyle plans include Digital (formerly Weight Watchers Online Plus), you may want to consider adding the personal interaction and motivation that you get by adding Studio (formerly Meetings) or Personal Coaching.
+Here’s what each of the WW plans offer:

-- Online Plus: The cheapest option, but still full of features, and helpful tools.
-OnlinePlus includes the Weight Watchers app to track your food, (SmartPoints) activity, and weight anywhere and anytime.
-You also have access to their thousands of searchable online recipes plus encouragement from the WW online community
+- WW Digital (formerly, “Online Plus”): The cheapest option, but still full of features, and helpful tools.
+WW Digital includes the WW app to track your food and daily Smart Points anywhere at anytime.
+You also have access to their thousands of searchable online recipes plus encouragement from the WW online community with “WW Connect”

 Really, which plan you choose is a personal preference.
 Although studies suggest that adding meetings increases the success rate, you shouldn’t feel that meetings are required, especially if they don’t fit into your busy schedule!